dappcamp/grocery-shop/README.md

 -   Egg (GroceryType: 2)
 -   Jam (GroceryType: 3)

-This shop maintains a cash register which keeps record of all groceries.
+This shop maintains a cash register which keeps records of all groceries.

 Complete this contract with following specifications for each function

 -   constructor(uint256 breadCount, uint256 eggCount, uint256 jamCount)

     -   Takes initial number of items of each grocery in order - Bread, Egg and Jam, and stores them.
-    -   Should save the sender of this transaction as **owner**;
+    -   Should save the sender of this transaction as **owner**.

 -   add